Random Abstract Simplicial Complexes Reduction: Complexity

 \subsection{Critical regime}

-In the critical regime, where $\theta \sim \frac{1}{n}$, percolation occurs: disconnected components of the complex begin to connect into one sole connected component.
-The size of the largest simplex is still rather small compared to $n$, allowing us to consider only the $k$-simplices for $k=O(n)$ when $n$ goes to infinity.
+We now consider that $\theta \sim \frac{1}{n}$ so that the abstract simplicial complex is in the critical regime.
+In this regime, percolation occurs: the disconnected components begin to connect into one sole connected component.
+We can see an example of a Vietoris-Rips complex in the critical regime in Figure~\ref{fig_crit}.

-In this regime we have a direct approximation of our variable $\theta$, allowing us to compute an approximation of the expected number of $(k-1)$-simplices integer from the Equation \ref{chimean_e}. \begin{lemma} For $k=O(n)$, and according to Theorem \ref{theorem_chimean}, we have:
+The size of the largest simplex $K$ is still rather small compared to $n$ as $n$ goes to infinity, $n$-simplices still do not exist in this regime.
+This allows us to focus on the number of $k$-simplices $s_k$ for $k \geq 1$ bounded by $n$ asymptotically, i.e. $k =O(n)$.